starsite/FileMaker-Swift/FIAS Swift AppDelegate (walkthrough).md

 #import "FMX_Exports.h"
 ```

-Build the project (Command-B) and watch for errors.
-You shouldn't have any.
+Build the project (Command-B).
+You shouldn't have any errors.

 - - -

 ### SwiftAppDel Class
-Open `SwiftAppDel.swift` from the Project Navigator and build it out like this:
+Open `SwiftAppDel.swift` from the Project Navigator and finish it out like this:

 ```swift
 import Foundation

 class SwiftAppDel: UIResponder, UIApplicationDelegate {

     var window: UIWindow?

     // did finish launching
     func application(_ application: UIApplication, didFinishLaunchingWithOptions launchOptions: [UIApplicationLaunchOptionsKey: Any]?) -> Bool {